Thursday, March 30

 I've recently been keeping company with Belcher, a fat snorey old cat who lives in Cornwall

 Cornwall is a land of diverse residents.
-On leaving the main road to Lands End I follow signs to Gnome World then Screech Owl Sanctuary then Indian Queens, I drive unwillingly past these delights as my destination is a pretend old village built by our newly Kinged Charles III.
+On leaving the main road to Lands End I follow signs to Gnome World then Screech Owl Sanctuary then Indian Queens, I drive on past these delights - my destination is a pretend old village built by our newly Kinged Charles III.

 Tuesday, February 28